patklaey/docker-owncloud/README.md

     docker exec owncloud-web occ app:disable files_texteditor
     docker exec owncloud-web occ app:disable templateeditor
     ```
-* A common problem seems to the the
+* A common problem seems to be the
 ```Doctrine\DBAL\Schema\SchemaException: The table with name 'owncloud.oc_persistent_locks' already exists.``` error.
 Luckily it can be easily fixed by simply deleting that table from the database:
     ```bash